About Next Season: The Elephant in the Room

 Yeah, that worked out well...

 So, yeah, ride out the rest of the season with your current team.
-By late February, start getting an idea of what other players are planning to try out to create a picture of what may come to fruition where you are.
+By late February, start getting an idea of which and where other players are planning to try out to create a picture of what may come to fruition where you are.

 Come March, act on it.